suyax/epilog/README.md

   - __If you’re adding a moment to a new story, you’re taken to the New Story page__

 ### Creating a New Story
-> The New Story page allows you to add to your narrative!
+- __The New Story page allows you to add to your narrative!__
-> -Enter a description for your new story -- Required
+- __Enter a description for your new story -- Required__
-> -Add friends to your story
+- __Add friends to your story__
->   -If you have friends that use Momento, you can add them to your story by typing their
+  - __If you have friends that use Momento, you can add them to your story by typing their__
->   emails in a list separated by commas and spaces
+  - __emails in a list separated by commas and spaces __
->   (“friend@friend.com, anotherfriend@friend.com” or just “friend@friend.com”)
+  - __(“friend@friend.com, anotherfriend@friend.com” or just “friend@friend.com”)__

 ### Commenting on Moments
-> Momento allows you to leave comments on any moment you’ve captured.
+Momento allows you to leave comments on any moment you’ve captured.
 These comments can be viewed by anyone who’s in the story with you.
-> -From the Home view, press any picture
+- __From the Home view, press any picture__
-> -Type a comment at the bottom of the view
+- __Type a comment at the bottom of the view__
-> -Press the submit button
+- __Press the submit button__
-> -Press the Back button to return to your Home view
+- __Press the Back button to return to your Home view__

 ### Reliving your Memories
-> Each story you’ve created as well as all the moments that belong to them are available in the Library View.
+Each story you’ve created as well as all the moments that belong to them are available in the Library View.
-> -Press the Library button on the bottom nav bar
+- __Press the Library button on the bottom nav bar__
-> -Press any story you want to look through
+- __Press any story you want to look through__
-> -You can type a tag in the top search bar to view specific moments
+- __You can type a tag in the top search bar to view specific moments__
-> -You can also press a moment to comment on it
+- __You can also press a moment to comment on it__

 ## Requirements